 Why should your customers buy from you and not from your competitors?
 The answer should be your Unique Selling Proposition.
 This is a statement which explains to your customers why your solution or product suits their needs, and why it’s better than any other solutions or products available on the market.

-That’s why you need to add your USP to your landing pages: it will reduce your bounce rates.
-And if you have a killer USP, why not also include it in the checkout flow?
+That’s why you need to add your USP to your landing pages: it will reduce your ecommerce bounce rates.
+And if you have a killer USP, why not also include it in the checkout funnel?
 Because persuasion doesn’t stop when a user clicks the “Add to Cart” button – there is still a lot more to do to turn him or her into a customer.

 Are you still unsure what your Unique Value Proposition is?
 As a few examples, it could be free delivery, short delivery times, long-time returning periods, any time cancellation, no setup costs, longer guarantee etc etc. If you have trouble preparing a killer Unique Selling Proposition, why not read Tom Walker’s article on how to come up with a value proposition when what you sell isn’t unique?